exploring self-realization, sacred personhood, and full humanity

 - Editor's note: In addition to the six major testimony-examples above, there are also good secondary sources as evidence for the "holodeck-world."
 For example in my Summerland article I speak of Raymond Lodge, son of the famous scientist, Sir Oliver Lodge.
 Raymond had been killed in WWI and subsequently communicated with his father via psychic-medium.
 The fallen soldier explained that in Summerland...

 "It seems to get dark sometimes, when you would like it to be dark."

 The above six major examples of "holodeck" materialization take place in worlds beyond Summerland, but, as we learn from Raymond, the principle of "thoughts are things" is found in a beginning way even in Summerland, wherein Raymond's mere intentions create "night-time" even though perpetual day-time is "default setting."
 In places beyond Summerland, however, the power of the mind to create environment gathers much strength with entire worlds, furnished "to the finest detail," brought into being to satisfy private desires.

 addendum: the Dark Realms, too, are created by thought

 Consider the shocking implications and the parallels: For those who have begun to advance themselves, wondrous worlds such as "the spheres of love" open to them and are created by their own particularized desires.

 But, if we labor in a self-imposed darkness due to malicious and evil conduct, one's personal mental darkness, upon crossing over, might spring into hard-edged existence, manifesting as fully-formed unpleasant worlds -- dwellings of our own making.

-It becomes evident, as one studies the material on this subject, that we all create habitations for ourselves in the coming dimensions -- with the only question remaining, will the thought-prompted worlds be of pleasure or pain?
+It becomes evident, as one closely studies this subject, that we all create habitations for ourselves in the coming dimensions -- with the only question remaining, will the thought-prompted worlds be of pleasure or pain?

 a most unusual 'holodeck' example